Why an essential guide for travelling alone

 To help you make your choices on how to travel Australia, I have put together a list of valuable travel tips to get you started with your solo trip around Australia.

-Before getting to the Australia travel tips, let me introduce my book, Your Australia Itinerary.
-This book goes beyond giving tips about what to do and not do to in Australia, it also provides you with the insight, knowledge, experience and all tools on how to choose the ideal itinerary and plan your trip!
+This book goes beyond giving tips about what to do and not do to in Australia it also provides you with the insight, knowledge, experience and all tools on how to choose the perfect itinerary and plan your trip in Oz!

 A practical guide for travelling alone in Australia